-The Hero Women’s Indian Open, now in its tenth year, is the ultimate proof of the rapid strides made by Women’s Professional Golf in India.
+The Hero Women’s Indian Open, now in its 11th year, is the ultimate proof of the rapid strides made by Women’s Professional Golf in India.
 It attracts the very best of talent from across the globe with the majority of players coming from Europe and Asia.

 Scheduled in the latter half of the season, the Hero Women’s Indian Open is an exciting halt for all participants, since the race for the Order of Merit on the Ladies European Tour (LET) gets really intense.